AyersAuthentic/Vanilla_Javascript_Projects/color_picker/README.md

 # Memory Game
 A simple color picking application that generates random colors.
 Colors can be chosen using a simple list of colors or randomly generated as hex based color codes.

-In this repo, I will be putting extra focus on setting Attributes in JavaScript.
+This repo will be putting extra focus on setting Attributes in JavaScript.

 ## Inbuilt functions focus